chenyuxi-pro/aura-ai-chat/package/README.md

 ## Latest changes

-- The widget now runs an agentic loop with iteration tracking, skill selection, tool calls, ask-user steps, and step-by-step timeline rendering.
+- The widget now runs an agentic loop with iteration tracking, skill selection, tool calls, human-in-the-loop steps, and step-by-step timeline rendering.
 - Human-in-the-loop flows support `safe`, `moderate`, and `destructive` tool risk levels, preview content, timeout handling, and inline approval/rejection UI.
 - A new `aura-event-monitor` component can display live widget events, including agent loop and tool telemetry.
 - WebMCP support can export Aura tools to the page and import compatible tools from `navigator.mcp`.